 Option A is for slingshot builders.
 That is you.
 You are where you are.
 If you only build one failed slingshot per year, you will never learn enough to build the rocket and fly into space.
 You simply must fail faster.

 You simply must work harder.
-You simply must banish the notion of easy.
+You simply must banish the

 You must decide.
 Is spending time with your girlfriend more important than the work you must do?
 Is your entertainment and relaxing time more important than learning to build your rocket?